František R. Kraus: Childhood and early life

 František R. Kraus was born in Josefov, then the Jewish quarter in Prague into a Jewish family of Robert Kraus, a travelling salesman and Matylda Kraus née Kollmann, a housewife.
-As it was common in better well-off Jewish families at that time, he obtained his basic education at a catholic Piarist convent school in Panská street.
-Later he continued at Realschule in Jindřišská street.
-He graduated at Classical High School in Kinský palace at the Old Town Square.
-He also attended the famous Talmud-Thora Schule in Josefov’s Jáchymova Street.
+As it was common in better well-off Jewish families at that time, he obtained his basic education at a catholic Piarist convent school in Panská Street.
+Later he continued at Realschule in Jindřišská Street.
+He graduated at Gymnasium in Kinský palace at the Old Town Square.
+He also attended Talmud-Thora Schule in Josefov’s Jáchymova Street.
 Because his parents divorced, due to financial circumstances he could not pursue his academic career and instead went into journalism as a teenager.

-Prewar Czechoslovak Republic
+Pre-WWII Czechoslovakia

 Kraus was a journalist and writer.
 He belonged to the so-called "Der enge Prager Kreis" or "close Prague circle" (Prager Kreis).

 Right at the end of the World War I, he started to work for German newspaper, for example for the famous Prager Tagblatt, Prager Presse, Bohemia and others.
 He had strong ties to the Czech intellectual elite.
 He was well-befriended with Max Brod, Franz Kafka, (he describes his first encounter in a short story entitled "Džbánek plzeňského" - "A Mug of Pilsner"), Karel Čapek, Jaroslav Hašek, as well as he knew Tomáš Garrigue Masaryk and his son Jan Masaryk.
 However, his literary role-model, family friend and life teacher was "The Angry Reporter" Egon Erwin Kisch.
 He even lived in his house for some time.

 In the 1930s, Kraus participated on the foundation of the Czechoslovak Radio, he was an editor of the "Spoken news".
 He was also active as a reporter, journalist and editor in the Czech News Agency (ČTK) for quite a long time.
 Collaboration with the Berlin-based magazine Die Grüne Post would often bring him abroad; he reported from Berlin, Vienna but even from outside of Europe.

 Kraus was also a keen sportsman.
 He played soccer from a young age, later added water polo and track swimming.
 At first for the famous Slavia Prague, in the 1930s he joined Hagibor Prague, a top class Jewish Sports Club, one of the best sport organizations in prewar Czechoslovakia.
 In the 1930s, he competed for that club in swimming and won several medals, including gold for the overall swimming champion of Czechoslovakia.
 Kraus also regularly represented Czechoslovakia at the International Maccabiah Games.

 In the late 1930s, Hitler's Nazi regime was on the rise, and was threatening Czechoslovakia.
 Kraus often spoke against Nazism - the especially against Konrad Henlein and rise of Nazi powers in the Sudetenland - in his regular radio relations.
 Therefore, he provoked anger of the Henlein followers who even interpelled against him in the Czechoslovak Parliament.

 In May 1938, during the Munich Crisis, he joined the army during mobilization (a story "A Helmet in the Field" ("Přilba v poli")).
 These events, culminating with the Munich betrayal (the "Runciman at Henlein's" report), had tragic results not solely for him.